davel/msc-security-awareness-team-1/docs/Server Setup.md

 attack_thread.join()
 ```

-Once the code was build and saved as .py file, then it was transferred to the servers.
+Once the code was built and saved as .py file, then it was transferred to the servers.
 To transfer the file on the server the following commands have been used for secure transfer from Ubuntu Desktop machine as the .py code was build
 in a desktop environment:
 *  `sftp student@192.168.123.30` - that was the IP of the server at the time.